OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 Similar behavior than previously, but we see already that the randomness appear as centered.

 ##### iii) Perlin noise
 A very famous noise in computer graphic (among others, for procedural texture).
 In order to use that evolution, we need values that follow each other.
-For that, we'll use as a counter the frame count which can be refered to as .... frameCount.
+For that, we'll use as a counter the frame count which can be referred to as .... frameCount.
 Who would have guessed?
 You might want to explore feeding it with counters of different steps, or even sightly random counters.

 ```java
   float x = frameCount/100.0;